-Medina’s artistry is rooted in a deep curiosity to understand the complex layers of resilience, conflict, and connection.
+The Medina Movement Collective is rooted in a deep curiosity to understand the complex layers of resilience, connection, and restoration through dance and movement.

 I am a dancer and choreographer who engages in autoethnographic dance as a ritual of bodily restoration and spiritual connectivity.
 As a first-generation Chicano from south Los Angeles, I aim to discover and re-connect an identity that has been erased, hidden, or forgotten due to colonialism.
 I am an indigenous Mexican American, reclaiming my ancestral heritage.
 My creations and performances serve as a conduit for audiences to expand on their own identities and narratives.